nsarpangala/truss_network_spectral_node/README.md

 ## Overview

-This repository contains code for simulating and analyzing mechanical networks, specifically focusing dynamics of joints in Fourier space.
-The primary objective is to compute the Laplacian matrices for different network configurations and analyze the responses of nodes under various conditions.
+This repository contains code for simulating and analyzing mechanical networks, specifically focusing on the dynamics of joints in Fourier space.
+We follow a graph Laplacian approach for computing mechanical responses.

 ## Features

-- **Laplacian Matrix Computation**: Functions to compute the Laplacian matrix for the Truss network based method we developed and corresponsinding balls-and-springs models.
+- **Laplacian Matrix Computation**: Functions to compute the Laplacian matrix for the Truss network based method we developed and corresponding balls-and-springs models.
-- **Network Configuration**: Tools to define and manipulate network configurations, including node positions and edge connections.
-- **Impedance Analysis**: Analysis of node responses based on varying impedance values for different rods in the network as an example
+- **Impedance Analysis**: Analysis of node responses based on varying impedance values for different rods in the network, as an example is provided in example_problems folder.
 - **Boundary Conditions**: Handling of fixed coordinates and boundary conditions in the network.

 ## Files